-Lord Howe Island might not be the most bizarre tourist attraction, but it definitely is one of the most beautiful places you will ever.
+Lord Howe Island might not be the most bizarre tourist attraction, but it definitely is one of the most beautiful places you will ever see.
 This tiny Australian island in the Tasman Sea is just a 2-hour flight from Sydney, which you can find off Australia’s eastern coast.

 The island is just 7 miles long and between .19 and 1.24 miles wide, with 3,600 acres.
 Just 430 miles northeast of Sydney, this unique destination is rimmed by the world’s southernmost coral reef.

-Lord Howe Island is one of four islands globally to be listed on the UNESCO World Heritage List for natural beauty.
+Lord Howe Island is one of four globally listed on the UNESCO World Heritage List for natural beauty.
 There’s a beautiful lagoon featured in the middle of the island, buffered by emerald mountains that provide a remarkable framework for your journey to this unique destination.

 You won’t find 5-star hotels or Michelin eateries here.
-However, you will come across an incredible piece of quiet paradise that is sure to deliver an unforgettable experience.
+However, you will encounter an incredible quiet paradise that will surely deliver an unforgettable experience.
 Also, surrounded by a Marine Park, the marine life of this island is plentiful and pristine.

 Though getting to Lord Howe Island is no cheap task, the sight offers countless activities for all age groups to keep them busy and entertained throughout their stay on the island.